 When you need workers’ comp, it’s natural to have many questions about the benefits you can receive.
 One question that often arises is whether having surgery for your injury can increase your workers’ compensation settlement.

 Let’s take a look at whether undergoing a surgical procedure can impact compensation and, if so, under what circumstances.
-You can navigate the workers’ compensation process with greater confidence and clarity with help from a workers’ comp lawyer in Atlanta.
+You can work through the workers’ compensation process with greater clarity with help from an Atlanta workers’ compensation lawyer.

 What Workers’ Compensation Is Meant to Cover